jjlee/rescript-mode/README.md

 ## How to Get it Working

-Apart from a working [ReScript install](https://rescript-lang.org/docs/manual/latest/installation), you need:
+Apart from a working [ReScript install](https://rescript-lang.org/docs/manual/latest/installation) and this code, for a full setup you need:

 * Strongly recommended: Emacs 27.0 or newer built with native JSON support, for LSP performance
-* This package, to provide a major mode for things like syntax highlighting ("font lock" in Emacs-ese) and indentation
 * [rescript-vscode](https://github.com/rescript-lang/rescript-vscode) to provide the ReScript LSP server for type information, compiler errors, and completion
 * Currently, [a way to format ReScript code](#formatting) (LSP also provides this, but there is an lsp-mode bug I need to report/fix before this works)